How Many Pasta Shapes Are There?

 3D printed pasta

 Although still far from mainstream, the advance of 3D printing technologies means that the possibilities for inventing new and exciting types of pasta are unlimited.
-It allows creative cooks to produce insanely intricate shapes that simply couldn't be created using any other method.
+It allows creative cooks to produce highly intricate shapes that simply couldn't be created using any other method.

 AI pasta shapes

 Chat GPT exploded onto the scene in late 2022, and even though it was still in its relative infancy, it was already able to make up new names and shapes of pasta.
-With research labs like Midjourney already using AI to create pasta shapes inspired by celebrities, this technology is here to stay and is set to be the biggest disrupter the pasta industry has ever seen.
+With research labs like Midjourney already using AI to create pasta shapes inspired by celebrities, this technology is here to stay.
+It is set to be the biggest disrupter the pasta industry has ever seen.